cuppa-joe/dsame/README.md

-DSame
+dsame
 =====
-DSame is a program to decode [EAS](http://en.wikipedia.org/wiki/Emergency_Alert_System)/[SAME](http://en.wikipedia.org/wiki/Specific_Area_Message_Encoding) (Emergency Alert System/Specific Area Message Encoding) alert messages.
+DSAME is a program to decode [EAS](http://en.wikipedia.org/wiki/Emergency_Alert_System)/[SAME](http://en.wikipedia.org/wiki/Specific_Area_Message_Encoding) (Emergency Alert System/Specific Area Message Encoding) alert messages.
 These messages are primarily used by the National Weather Service for weather-related warnings.
 DSame will decode a demodulated message, filter by SAME code ([US](http://www.nws.noaa.gov/nwr/coverage/county_coverage.html)/[CA](http://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=E5A4F19C-1)) and/or event, provide readable text or run another program.

 **DO NOT RELY ON THIS PROGRAM WHEN LOSS OF LIFE MAY OCCUR!**